 For video specifically, Casting opens up more services on smart displays, and often makes it easier to control media on a TV since you’re using an app or voice controls instead of a remote.
-Alexa-based displays are limited to whatever video apps are directly installed, and while Alexa can now control many TVs and media streamers, Assistant voice integration is superior when you’re not dealing with Fire TV.
+Alexa-based displays are limited to the web or whatever video apps are directly installed, and while Alexa can now control many TVs and media streamers, Assistant voice integration is superior when you’re not dealing with Fire TV.

 So long as you and the recipient(s) are in the US, UK, Canada, or Mexico, you can use Alexa speakers or displays to call most non-emergency mobile or landline phones.
 On top of this, Echo Show displays support video calls through Skype, Zoom, or Amazon’s own backend.
 When taking (or making) a call through that third option, people can use the Alexa app if they don’t have a Show.